 What to Bring

-Snacks, a good attitude, and short hikes with big payoffs are all key for your beginning hikers.
+- Snacks, a good attitude, and short hikes with big payoffs are all key for hiking with kids.
 Also, make sure you have plenty of water and liquids.
 Bring more than you think you need and you’ll probably end up with the right amount.